mojochao/npm-mode/README.md

 ### npm-global-mode ###

 Running <kbd>M-x npm-global-mode</kbd> creates keybindings to the various npm-mode commands.
-The mode command prefix is `C-c n` by default and can be changed with <kbd>M-x customize-variable npm-mode-keymap-prefix</kbd>.
+The mode command prefix is <bkd>C-c n</kbd> by default and can be changed with <kbd>M-x customize-variable npm-mode-keymap-prefix</kbd>.

 | command                       | keymap       | description                    |